Zunaid686/Cardiovascular_Risk_Prediction/README.md

 ### Imbalance Dataset

-I noticed that most of data is labelled as 0(having risk of coronary heart disease) about 90% and very few data is labelled as 1(don't have coronary heart disease).
+I noticed that most of data is labelled as 0(don't having risk of coronary heart disease) about 90% and very few data is labelled as 1(having coronary heart disease).
 This means that their high <b> class imbalance </b>  for  solving this problem we having a technique called <b> SMOTE Technique </b> which created random samples to over come the class imbalance.

 ### Best Performing Algorithms